 This course is an introduction to the second year of the associate degree nurse (ADN) program for graduates of licensed practical nurse (LPN) programs.
 The content will emphasize nursing care for patients experiencing alterations in mental health and complex multi-system conditions.
 The student will use a critical thinking approach to apply concepts of adaptation, nursing process, therapeutic interactions, and teaching learning in the care of the patient.
 An in-depth examination of physical assessment and psychomotor/communication skills will prepare the student for transition to the associate degree nursing program.
-Course instruction will occur in the Health Resource Center, and health care agencies.
+Course instruction will occur in the classroom, online, in the Healthcare Simulation Center, in the Health Resource Center, and health care agencies.
 Theory: 28 clock hours/week for 4 weeks; Clinical: 24 hours/week for 3 weeks.